awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/using-a-job-template.md

 1. Open the MediaConvert console at [https://console\.aws\.amazon\.com/mediaconvert](https://console.aws.amazon.com/mediaconvert)\.

-1. On the navigation bar of the MediaConvert console, choose the region where you want to create your job\.
-This is almost always the region where your input files are stored\.
+1. On the navigation bar of the MediaConvert console, choose the AWS Region where you want to create your job\.
+This is almost always the AWS Region where your input files are stored\.
 ![\[Choose a region.\]](http://docs.aws.amazon.com/mediaconvert/latest/ug/images/regions-list.png)

 1. Choose the three\-bar icon on the left to access the left navigation pane\.